sfaleron/simplesvgmath/README.rst

 Various geometric decorations are provided.
-Hatch marks for lines, and the angular analogue, as well as labels for lines and angles are provided.
+Hatch marks for lines, the angular analogue, and labels for lines and angles.
 A "corner" variant of the arc markings is available for the familiar right-angle signifiers, but generalizes to any angle.

 ----

-Possible additions:
+A length-2 mathtuple type `Point` is provided, and some geometric functions:

+- `dist(pt1, pt2)`
-- Right-angle symbol
+- `midpoint(pt1, pt2)`

-    + works like arc

-- Perpendicular bars terminating segments

-  + work like ticks
+- `between(pt1, pt2, pos)`

+  + `pos` specifies a distance from `pt1` towards `pt2` scaled such that zero corresponds to `pt1` and one to `pt2`.
+  + `pos` is not restricted to this range: it can be any real number, but this is the range "between" the points.

+Several functions from the standard library are passed through: `sqrt`, `sin`, `cos`, `atan2`, as well as the constant `pi`.

 ----

 SimpleSVG, mathtuple, and attr are dependencies